Baarlo: Name and symbols

 The oldest mention of the name Baarlo is from 1219.

 The oldest certificate of the bank of Baarlo dates from 25 January 1377.
 In 1629 for the first time it used its own seal.
-The seal shows the Saint Peter, holding a key in his left hand and in his right hand three ropes carrying a shield, on which a stag is shown jumping to the left.
+The seal shows Saint Peter holding a key in his left hand and in his right hand three ropes carrying a shield, on which a stag is shown jumping to the left.
 At that time, the local lord, schout or pastor sealed the certificates.

 History

 Archeological excavations have shown that at the beginning of our calendar people already had settled in Baarlo.
 Later the Romans came; they built the Roman road between Tongeren and Nijmegen and Oyen (between Baarlo and Kessel).

-In the 19th century the old church of Baarlo became too small, so the city decided to build a new one.
+In the 19th century, the old church of Baarlo became too small, so the city decided to build a new one.
 Pierre Cuypers was the architect and the church was finished in 1878.